The History Of Article Marketing Part Two

 Now because the spun variations actually read well, they worked and Google didn’t mind; so it seemed.
 So people continued to manually write and spin their promo articles for a while.
 It didn’t take long for people to get greedy.

-As many directories back then were 100% auto approve.
+As many directories back then were 100% auto-approve.
 Which meant they didn’t moderate their article submissions, they just accepted them.
-People could literally submit a load of bullshit that made no sense and gain fantastic backlinks.
+People could literally submit a load of nonsense that made no sense and gain fantastic backlinks.
 As long as the articles were unique, who cared, they did after all get indexed by Google.

 Not for long…